eipiguy/roleplay/plot/Avador's Travelling Emporium/backstory.md

 A cult has formed around this process of using the infection with a ritualized mummification process towards lichdom.

-They infect willing (and sometimes unwilling) participants in the hope of achieving the elusive self-aware infection.
-These rituals often result in the unintentional release of the zombie infection into nearby towns, and are essentially mass suicide events and should be handled delicately by the DM and the characters.
+The members stage event's, normally in abandoned houses so as to avoid detection, that infect willing (and sometimes unwilling) participants in the hope of achieving the elusive self-aware result.
+These rituals often end in the unintentional release of the zombie infection into nearby towns, and are essentially mass suicide events that should be handled delicately by the DM and the characters.

 The cult is perpetuated by a common invention that was sold to the public to help alleviate the infection's spread.
 It isolates any infection generally in an individual to a specific body part, preventing the death and resurrection needed for the mental degradation.
-You could use it for a snake or spider bite for instance.
+You could use it to isolate a snake or spider bite for instance as well.

 These are made as bands of silver that are designed to draw a small amount of the wearer's own blood for enchantment.
 Even though they were once used to control the infection, alternate uses have made them a common black market currency.